pkarsy/rfboot/help/Installation.md

 - Install the needed software in the PC
 - Assemble and configure the usb2rf module (Connects to a USB port of the PC)
 - Configure rftool to use the usb2rf module
-- Upload the apropriate firmware to usb2rf (An Arduino sketch)
+- Upload the apropriate firmware to usb2rf

 ### Install the apropriate software
 First of all, a linux PC is needed for the development.
 I don't use Windows neither MAC